 The group included Dr. Joan Fedor, Honors Study Topic Consultant, of Sun City West, Arizona; Prof. Jo Fritts, Social Sciences Representative from Ozarks Technical College in Springfield, Missouri; Dr. Erica Hastert, Science/Mathematics Representative from Arapahoe Community College in Littleton, Colorado; Prof. Dan Rooney, Service Learning Representative from Western Technical College in LaCrosse, Wisconsin; Prof. Steve Schroeder, Communications/Technology Representative from College of DuPage in Glen Ellyn, Illinois; Prof. Sauda Smith, Humanities Representative from H. Lavity Stoutt Community College in Tortola, British Virgin Islands; Dr. Patricia Scott West, Leadership Development Representative from Mississippi Gulf Coast Community College, Jefferson Davis Campus, in Gulfport, Mississippi; and Prof. Lisa York, Cultural Studies Representative from Asheville-Buncombe Technical Community College in Asheville, North Carolina.

-Phi Theta Kappa staff members serving on the Honors Program Committee and attending the meeting were Jennifer Stanford, Chief Student Success Officer; Susan Edwards, Honors Program Committee Chair and Dean of Academic Affairs and Honors Programs; Monika Byrd, Dean of Leadership Development and Service Learning; and Jeff Edwards, Dean and Director of Regional and Chapter Development.
+Phi Theta Kappa staff members serving on the Honors Program Council and attending the meeting were Jennifer Stanford, Chief Student Success Officer; Susan Edwards, Honors Program Council Chair and Dean of Academic Affairs and Honors Programs; Monika Byrd, Dean of Leadership Development and Service Learning; and Jeff Edwards, Dean and Director of Regional and Chapter Development.
 Phi Theta Kappa staff member Cassie Bryant, Key Services Administrator, was also in attendance.